-Moreover, we augment the baseline model with household fixed effects.
+Moreover, as shown in Figure A14, we augment the baseline model with household fixed effects.
 Given that our outcomes are changes in income or asset values, household fixed effects effectively allow for a household-specific linear trend in the level of the outcome.
-As shown in Figure A9 in the Online Appendix, the results are qualitatively robust to this demanding extension of the model.
-The gradient in the income gains created by a decrease in the policy rate is substantially steeper, with estimated gains to the top-1% exceeding gains to the median income group by more than 5 percentage points (Panel A).
-By contrast, the gradient in the gains of asset values is moderately flatter than in the baseline model (Panel B).
+The results are qualitatively robust to this demanding extension of the model.
+The gradient in the income gains created by a decrease in the policy rate is substantially steeper, with estimated gains to the top-1% exceeding gains to the median income group by more than 5 percentage points.
+By contrast, the gradient in the gains of asset values is moderately flatter than in the baseline model.

-Finally, we probe the sensitivity of the standard errors to assumptions about the correlation structure in the error term.
-Specifically, Figure A10 in the Online Appendix shows the twoyear effects from the baseline model for disposable income (Panel A) and asset values (Panel B) with four different confidence intervals based on clustering at the level of: (i) households; (ii) households and year-municipality; (iii) households and year-municipality-income group; (iv) households and municipality-income group.
+Finally, we probe the sensitivity of the standard errors to assumptions about the correlation structure in the error term and illustrate the results in Figure A15 in the Online Appendix.
+Specifically, we display the two-year effects from the baseline model with four different confidence intervals based on clustering at the level of: (i) households; (ii) households and year-municipality; (iii) households and year-municipality-income group; (iv) households and municipality-income group.
 While clustering at the level of households corrects standard errors for auto-correlation in the error term (Bertrand et al., 2004), we add a second dimension of clustering to reflect that the monetary policy stance varies by time and local economic conditions and that the variation in the main explanatory variable is at the level of income groups and time (Moulton, 1986, 1990; Abadie et al., 2017).
 Clustering at the level of households alone produces tiny standard errors.
 Adding a second dimension of clustering generally widens the confidence intervals considerably; however, the income gradient continues to be statistically significant in all cases.